Meet the Team

 From our sales and marketing office in Somerset West, South Africa to our operations office in Arusha, Tanzania, we work hand in hand to make your Tanzania travel dreams come true.

 We welcome you to experience what we love, because we know you will love it just as much.

 Alexandra has been part of the Tanzania-Experience team since 2011 and heads our sales team.
 Equipped with a meticulous attention to detail and many years of experience in Tanzanian travel, she trains new colleagues and stays on top of things even in the busiest of times.
 As Product Manager, she designs new safari itineraries taking you along unique routes through Tanzania.
-When climbing Mount Kilimanjaro, Alexandra learned to respect the demanding trek up the highest mountain in Africa and is proud to have made it to Uhuru Peak.
+When climbing Mount Kilimanjaro, Alexandra learned to respect the demanding trek up the highest mountain in Africa and is proud to have made it to Stella Point.
 As an animal lover and resolute advocate of animals’ rights, she cares deeply about Tanzania’s wildlife and promotes the values of sustainable tourism.